netemera/lorawan-application-data-api/netemera-lorawan-application-data-api-v3.md

 Netemera LoRaWAN Application Data API V3 is an HTTPS-based interface that enables programmatic communication with commissioned end-devices organized into applications.

-A client can subscribe to receive real-time uplink packets via SSE ([Server Sent Events](https://www.w3.org/TR/eventsource/)) and send downlink packets via a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) endpoint.
-Additional RESTful endpoints allow for retrieval of historical communications.
+A client can subscribe to receive real-time packets via SSE ([Server Sent Events](https://www.w3.org/TR/eventsource/)) and send packets via a [RESTful](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) endpoint.
+Other endpoints allow for retrieval of historical communications kept for the configured RETENTION_PERIOD.

 The API is available at the following base URL: https://APPLICATION_SERVER_HOST/api/v3.
 Requests and response bodies are formatted in [JSON](https://www.json.org/) and the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) protocol is used for authorization.

 > **Important:** You cannot run any of the sample requests in this guide as-is.
-Replace call-specific parameters such as host names, tokens and IDs with your own values.
+Replace call-specific parameters such as host names, tokens, IDs, and secrets with your own values.

 ## Authorization

 All API calls must include an OAuth 2.0 access token that authorizes a client.

-To get a token, the client must [send a request](#retrieve-access-token) to Authorization Server and authenticate itself with a client ID and secret.
+To get a token, the client must [send a request](#retrieve-access-token) to Authorization Server and authenticate itself with a it's own client ID and secret.
 Successful response contains an access token valid for 24h.
-A new request can be made at any time.
+A new token request can be made at any time.

 The client must include the received access token in each API call, either as the `Authorization` HTTP header (recommended):